Sunzheini/vm_server/README.md

 2. Add / Change the corresponding global variables and ip addresses in settings.py
 3. Run the server

-Friday:
-1. PyTerminal Create and Edit forms give errors
-2. 3 x Videos -> what is left to be done?

 Next Week:
-1. Documentation backend and frontend
-2. Transfer to home pc
+1. Transfer to home pc
+2. Documentation backend and frontend.
+Detailed .md file for the React
+3. Data Validation

 After:
 1. Fix the Engine class and the Controllers to work with the real vms